mlapinm/A02Nh/html6ccna/b107tabs.md

 Command Description
-interface type number Global command that moves the user into configuration mode of the named interface. ip address address mask Interface subcommand that sets the routerís IPv4 address and mask.
+interface type number Global command that moves the user into configuration mode of the named interface. ip address address mask Interface subcommand that sets the router‚Äôs IPv4 address and mask.
 [no] shutdown Interface subcommand that enables (no shutdown) or disables (shutdown) the interface.